Super Hero Time: History

 Starting in the late 1960s, the hour was originally meant for educational children's programs.
-Over the years the hour began including henshin (transforming) hero programs, one of the first being Warrior of Love, Rainbowman (愛の戦士レインボーマン, Ai no Senshi Reinbōman).
+Over the years, the hour began including henshin (transforming) hero programs after the success of Kamen Rider, NET (now TV Asahi) had decided that this time slot must including some henshin hero programs to attract more audiences, even some non-Toei produced products had received green lights, such as Toho's Warrior of Love, Rainbowman (愛の戦士レインボーマン, Ai no Senshi Reinbōman), which was aired on Friday evening at 19:30 to 20:00 JST.
+"TV Asahi will broadcast cool hero things on weekend" later became a common sense tradition for Japanese audiences in future decades.

-On October 4, 1987, Toei's Choujinki Metalder was moved from a Monday evening 19:00 JST time slot to a Sunday morning 9:00 JST time slot, followed by a move of Kidou Keiji Jiban to 8:00 JST Sunday morning on April 2, 1989.
-Similarly, on April 6, 1997, Denji Sentai Megaranger was moved from a Friday evening 17:00 JST time slot to the Sunday morning 7:30 JST time slot, pairing it up with B-Robo Kabutack.
-The Super Sentai Series programs would continue to air at 7:30 JST after the Metal Hero Series ended and Moero!!
-Robocon aired in its slot on January 31, 1999, and was followed by the premiere of Kamen Rider Kuuga on January 30, 2000, joining Kyuukyuu Sentai GoGoFive and later, Mirai Sentai Timeranger.
+On October 4, 1987, Toei's Choujinki Metalder was moved from a Monday evening 19:00 JST time slot to a Sunday morning 9:30 JST time slot, followed by a move of Kidou Keiji Jiban to 8:00 JST Sunday morning on April 2, 1989.
+Similarly, on April 6, 1997, Denji Sentai Megaranger was moved from a Friday evening 17:30 JST time slot to the Sunday morning 7:30 JST time slot, pairing it up with B-Robo Kabutack.
+Super Sentai would continue to air at 7:30 JST after the Metal Hero series ended and Moero!!
+Robocon aired in its slot on January 31, 1999, and was followed by the premiere of Kamen Rider Kuuga and on January 30, 2000, joining Kyuukyuu Sentai GoGoFive and later, Mirai Sentai Timeranger.

 Although the Super Sentai and Kamen Rider shows aired side-by-side since 2000, the Super Hero Time branding did not begin until the Autumn 2003 broadcast season (known as SUPER Hero Time (SUPERヒーロータイム) until the 2005 broadcast season).
 As part of the block, actors from the programs often interact with each other to promote each other's shows, films, and perform skits.
 Satoru Akashi (Mitsuomi Takahashi) and Souji Tendou (Hiro Mizushima) talked about each other's universes, and Master Xia Fu (voiced by Ichirō Nagai) often showed up on the Den-Liner to talk with the Imagin and Ryotaro Nogami (Takeru Satoh) in cartoonish caricatures.
 The 2008 broadcast introduced new changes to the block, including scenes from the show's episode.